deltafi/deltafi/deltafi-auth/README.md

   allowed: YWxsOgogIC0gIkNOPUhhbiBTb2xvLE9VPURldk9wcyxPVT1Db21wYW55IgpraWJhbmE6CiAgLSAiQ049TGFuZG8gQ2Fscmlzc2lhbixPVT1NYW5hZ21lbnQsT1U9Q29tcGFueSIKbmlmaToKICAtICJDTj1MdWtlIFNreXdhbGtlcixPVT1EYXRhZmxvdyxPVT1Db21wYW55Ig==
 ```

-The YAML map keys should be subdomains (e.g. kibana, nifi, etc) with values that are arrays of certificate Distinguished Names (DN) that should have access to those subdomains.
+The YAML map keys should be subdomains (e.g. grafana, graphite, etc) with values that are arrays of certificate Distinguished Names (DN) that should have access to those subdomains.

 A key of `all` grants access to all subdomains in the system.